GoogleCloudPlatform/community/tutorials/monitoring-dashboard-from-bq/index.md

 The procedure in this section allows you to run a Cloud Run service to ingest BigQuery data to Cloud Monitoring.
-However, if you prefer an event-based system instead of a shedule-based system, you can use BigQuery events, which can also trigger a Cloud Run service.
+However, if you prefer an event-based system instead of a schedule-based system, you can use BigQuery events, which can also trigger a Cloud Run service.
 For more information, see
 [How to trigger Cloud Run actions on BigQuery events](https://cloud.google.com/blog/topics/developers-practitioners/how-trigger-cloud-run-actions-bigquery-events).

 ## View metrics in Cloud Monitoring